britannic/blacklist/README.md

 Notes:

-In order to make this work properly, you will need to first ensure that your dnsmasq is correctly set up.
+In order to make this work properly, first ensure that your dnsmasq is correctly set up.
 An example configuration is posted below:

 	show service dns forwarding
 	 cache-size 2048
-	 listen-on eth0
+	 /* Only listen for DNS requests on internal interfaces */ listen-on eth0
 	 listen-on eth2
 	 listen-on lo